googleNewIconwhatsapp iconTwitterIconinstagramIcon

 Purpose of the Test

-The sole purpose of the GRE test is to offer admissions to master's and doctoral degree programs in various universities, especially in the USA and Canada.
+The sole purpose of the GRE test is to offer admission to master's and doctoral degree programs in various universities, especially in the USA and Canada.

 Format and Duration of the Test